Rank 2 fusion rings are complete intersections

 In this paper we prove non-constructively that the fusion ideal for a rank 2 fusion ring can always be generated by 2 elements.
 This settles in affirmative the question above for the remaining rank 2 case of type $G_2$ though it doesn't give explicit generators.

-I owe thanks to Professor Shrawan Kumar who introduced me to the problem during my visit at UNC Chapel Hill in the fall 2012 and also helped me with the first outline of a proof.
-I would also like to thank Professor Mohan Kumar at Washington University in St. Louis and Professor Holger Andreas Nielsen at Aarhus University for great help at getting the last details right.
+The author owes thanks to Professor Shrawan Kumar, who introduced him to the problem during his visit at UNC Chapel Hill in the fall 2012, and also helped him with the first outline of a proof.
+He would also like to thank Professor Mohan Kumar at Washington University in St. Louis and Professor Holger Andreas Nielsen at Aarhus University for great help at getting the last details right.